On Friday, the Federal Railroad Administration comes to town with a high speed rail workshop.

 We need to figure out where the terminals are.
 Dallas already has a ready-made rail station.
 We don’t.
 And we need to get the trains into IAH and DFW as well.
 Texas, unlike California, is flat.
 Getting tracks between cities is easy.
 Getting them into the cities will be the big challenge.

+We need to coordinate with commuter rail.
 We’re talking about commuter rail in Houston, Dallas-Fort Worth is planning to expand its network, and Georgetown-Austin-San Marcos-San Antonio are doing studies.
 High speed rail and commuter can share corridors and even tracks.
 By integrating the two, we can offer better connections, save cost, and minimize impacts.
 That also opens up more funding sources: federal high speed rail funds and federal transit funds can be combined.

 That’s a lengthy to-do list.
 Texas tried for high speed rail once before; politics killed that attempt.
 This time, the politics seem better, especially with Continental and American on board.
 But we still need leadership to bring the pieces together.